izzydoesit/israeldmatos.com/README.md

 ### Express

-* Server
+* Server framework used to add contact form functionality with SendGrid mail API integration

 ### React-Swipeable

-* Allows me to build mobile-first
+* Allows me to build mobile-first and respond to mobile-only events

 ### React-Modal